 Dr Petros Chamakiotis (BSc, MSc, PhD, FHEA) is an Associate Professor of Management and the incoming Scientific Director of the MSc in Digital Project Management & Consulting at ESCP Business School in Madrid, Spain; the Chair of the IFIP WG 9.5 'Our Digital Lives'; and a Visiting Senior Lecturer at the University of Sussex Business School where he is affiliated with the Digit Research Centre (an £8m, Economic and Social Research Council (ESRC-)funded research centre co-hosted by the Universities of Sussex and Leeds).

-Petros was earlier in the UK where he earned his PhD from the University of Bath with the support of a scholarship from the Engineering and Physical Sciences Research Council (EPSRC), and subsequently held positions at Royal Holloway, University of London (2013-2015) and the University of Sussex (2015-2019).
+Petros was earlier in the UK where he earned his PhD from the University of Bath with the support of a scholarship from the Engineering and Physical Sciences Research Council (EPSRC), and subsequently held a postdoctoral position at Royal Holloway, University of London (2013-2015).
+He was then appointed Lecturer (equivalent to Assistant Professor) at the University of Sussex (2015-2019).
 He obtained Fellowship status of the Higher Education Academy (FHEA) in 2016 and tenure in 2017.
 Petros has also held visiting teaching positions at Birkbeck, University of London (2015) and the University of Valencia (2016-2018).

-Petros holds Greek and British citizenship, speaks English, Greek and Spanish fluently (C2), and has an intermediate knowledge of German (B1).
+Petros holds Greek (EU) and British citizenship, speaks English, Greek and Spanish fluently (C2), and has an intermediate knowledge of German (B1).